gramos0211/Team1-Birol-Ramos-Sable/quest-1/report.md

 Investigative questions:
     What approach can you use to make setting the time interval dynamic (not hard coded)?
 Elaborate.

+     Infrared sensor values normally fluctuate in variant light conditions.

-    In order to make the time interval dynamic, there could be several approaches.
+	When objects pass within the range, the light waves detect those objects and reflect the presence back to the sensor.
+Their wavelengths are less than that of microwaves.
+While they’re able to detect motion, they can also measure the emission of heat by an object.In order to make the time interval dynamic, there could be several approaches.
 For instance, one could take in a user input to change the intervals that they desire when they initialize the product.
 Another approach could be with the implementation of more sensors to decide how the program should decide when to feed the animals.
 These could be sensors for daylight or by the weight of the container (checking how much food is left).